 After renovation it was offered to Kit Cookson, seen here with Mary, then a scholar at Wells Cathedral School, now an undergraduate at Guildhall School of Music.

-To find out how you could give a new life to a treasured instrument go to our donating page.
+To find out how you could give a new life to a treasured instrument go to our donations page.